 Dan has represented companies in more than 100 labor and employment civil suits in federal and state courts and in more than 150 labor arbitration hearings.
 He has appeared in oral arguments in 15 cases before the U.S. Fourth Circuit Court of Appeals, and has also appeared before the U.S. Supreme Court.

-In addition to his representation, Dan provides counsel to employers on a variety of labor-related issues, including union contract negotiations and union organizational campaigns.
+In addition to his representation in litigation, Dan provides counsel to employers on a variety of labor-related issues, including union contract negotiations and union organizational campaigns.

 The 2019 Chambers USA guide states that "Daniel McGinn possesses a wealth of experience in labor and employment disputes, particularly in cases concerning discrimination and whistle-blower claims.
 Sources consider him to have ‘a good reputation for being both zealous and reasonable.’”

 Dan previously worked for the National Labor Relations Board’s regional office in Winston-Salem, and has an in-depth understanding of NLRB-related issues.
-Dan represents numerous employers before the NLRB.
+Dan represents numerous employers before the NLRB against unfair labor charges brought by unions and employees.

 Recognized as a "Labor and Employment Star" by Benchmark Litigation (2019, 2020)